towns-protocol/towns/servers/matrix-publickey-login-spec.md

   domain: "string", // home server domain
   address: "string", // Ethereum address.
 0x...
   nonce: "string", // session ID
-  version: 1, // version of this spec
+  version: 1, // version of the Matrix public key spec that the client is complying with
   chainId: "string", // blockchain network ID.
   "...", "...", // any other properties.
 }